Invisible queue definition

 While the customer is waiting, they are usually subjected to instructive announcements or, more commonly, music on hold.

-Callers on invisible queue can be appeased by playing messages stating the estimated wait time and the message should be updated.
+Callers on the invisible queue can be appeased by playing messages stating the estimated wait time, and the message should be updated.